Critical Analysis of Rocket Launch Systems, and Predictions for Spaceplanes, Spaceships, and Orbital Rings

 TSI and its international partners will change the space industries forever – for the better.

-At TSI, we believe that the future of space travel will unfold with OrbitalLoop systems instead of rocket launch systems, and that the use of rockets will be very limited.
+At TSI, we believe that the future of space travel will unfold with systems instead of rocket launch systems, and that the use of rockets will be very limited.

 Instead, spaceplanes and spaceships will take their place -most likely as one whole structure, also known as single-stage-to-orbit.
 This means that the vehicle isn't strapped on a rocket to help it escape the surface, like the Space Shuttle.